shariq1989/cookbook/content/recipe/MacandCheeseBalls.md

 5. Dip the balls into the egg mixture and roll in the panko, creating a solid crust.
 Repeat until each one of the balls are covered.
 6. Prepare a wire rack over a rimmed baking sheet covered with aluminium foil.
 7. Heat the oil in a pot until the oil registers 350 degrees.
 Fry 6 cheese balls at a time for about 3 minutes each or until golden.
 Move to the wire rack to drain and cool before serving.

+#### THE STORY BEHIND THE MEAL

+Ever get bored making the same thing over and over again?
+Well during quarantine, the kids and I most certainly did.
+As a result, we decided to experiment and we landed on this yummy meal.